Canadian Immigrant Overcomes Detention In Four States To Win Legal Residency

 Shortly afterward ICE agents took him to a detention facility in San Diego.
 Two days later, ICE moved him to a facility in El Centro, California – about 175 miles away from his home.
 His family was not notified.
 His family could not find out where Ben had been taken.

 Ben’s parents came to our San Diego, California office.
-They hired Carlos to serve as Ben’s San Diego immigration attorney.
+After a long discussion, they hired Carlos to serve as Ben’s San Diego immigration attorney.

 First, our office had to locate him.